-Unless stated otherwise, the financial data for (i) the six-month period ended September 30, 2021 is derived from the six-month Unaudited Interim Financial Statements included in this Prospectus and (ii) the financial years ended on March 31, 2021, March 31, 2020 and March 31, 2019 is derived from the Reformatted Financial Statements included in this Prospectus.
+Unless stated otherwise, the financial data for (i) the nine-months period ended December 31, 2021 is derived from the nine-month Unaudited Interim Financial Statements included in this Draft Prospectus and (ii) the financial years ended on March 31, 2021, March 31, 2020 and March 31, 2019 is derived from the Reformatted Financial Statements included in this Draft Prospectus.

-Unless stated otherwise and unless the context requires otherwise, the financial data used in this Prospectus is on a consolidated basis.
+Unless stated otherwise and unless the context requires otherwise, the financial data used in this Draft Prospectus is on a consolidated basis.

-Further, the Unaudited Interim Financial Statements for quarter and six-month period ended September 30, 2021, have been reviewed by our Statutory Auditor and they have issued a report dated November 30, 2021 based on their review conducted in accordance with Standard on Review Engagement (SRE) 2410 issued by the ICAI.
+Further, the Unaudited Interim Financial Statements for the quarter and nine-months period ended December 31, 2021, have been reviewed by our Statutory Auditor and they have issued a limited review report dated March 25, 2022 based on their review conducted in accordance with Standard on Review Engagement (SRE) 2410 issued by the ICAI.
 The Unaudited Interim Financial Statements are not indicative of full year results and are not comparable with annual financial information.

 There are significant differences between Ind AS, Indian GAAP, US GAAP and IFRS.
 We urge you to consult your own advisors regarding such differences and their impact on our financial data.
-Accordingly, the degree to which the Reformatted Financial Statements included in this Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Ind AS.
-Any reliance by persons not familiar with Indian accounting practices on the financial disclosures presented in this Prospectus should accordingly be limited.
+Accordingly, the degree to which the Reformatted Financial Statements included in this Draft Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Ind AS.
+Any reliance by persons not familiar with Indian accounting practices on the financial disclosures presented in this Draft Prospectus should accordingly be limited.